WPSemantix/timbr_python_connector/README.md

-# timbr python connector sample file
+# timbr Python connector sample file
 This project is a sample connecting to timbr using Python.

 ## Dependencies